Esri/arcgis-maps-sdk-java-samples/map/map-spatial-reference/README.md

 3. Set the base map to the map.
 4. Set the map to a `MapView` object.

-The ArcGIS map image layer will now use the spatial reference set to the ArcGIS map (World Bonne (WKID: 54024)) and not it's default spatial reference.
+The ArcGIS map image layer will now use the spatial reference set to the ArcGIS map (World Bonne (WKID: 54024)) and not its default spatial reference.

 ## Relevant API